This page is in progress -

 Consistent navigation prevents people from getting lost or confused, especially for screen reader users, screen magnifier users, and people with cognitive disabilities.

 In order to be accessible, the navigation should have the same visual styling, wording, and be written in the same order.
-This way, it's more predictable and makes it easier for people to know where to look when searching for the page they wish to find.
+This way, it's more predictable and makes it easier for people to find what they're looking for.

-Consistent navigation is especially accessible for screen magnifier users because screen magnifiers significantly enlarge everything and the users move around the interface to find things.
+Consistent navigation is especially accessible for screen magnifier users because screen magnifiers significantly enlarge everything on screen.
+Screen magnifier users often move around the screen to find things.
 Consistency helps them find things more quickly and easily because it’s more predictable.

 This references WCAG criterion 3.2.3 Consistent Navigation (Level AA).

 Level AAA compliance is considered more difficult to meet because it requires more resources to fulfill.
 It also might encompass conflicting access needs (meaning what is accessible to some might be inaccessible to others).
 Use your best judgment of your target audience and your team's capabilities to determine if this is a pragmatic goal to reach.

 There are a few different types of navigation in UX design (user experience).
 The global navigation describes the top level of navigation that should appear on all pages.
 Secondary navigation and even deeper levels nested within the global nav might change depending on where you are in the application.